 Caution Warranted

 Although the majority of your patients will recover from pepper spray incidents quickly and without need of treatment, several in-custody deaths have been attributed to the chemical.
 A focused nursing assessment will reveal any issues of concern.
-Cardiac or respiratory involvement may indicate a brief stay in your infirmary for closer observation before discharge to general population.
+Cardiac or respiratory involvement may indicate the need for a brief stay in your infirmary or special housing in “Medical Observation” for closer observation before discharge to general population.

 Please share your experiences caring for incarcerated persons who have been pepper sprayed.